Find us on Facebook

 Except from Posidonia it is posible to see algae mainly on the rocks of the sea.The algae, are evolving inferior sea plants with no roots, shoots, flowers and fruits.
 The algae are also very common on the sea shores, but unlike Posidonia, you will not find them on sandy beaches but on the rocks of the sea.
 Those who love diving from rocks or swimming with a mask on rocky shores will surely have seen them.
 They are these small plants, usually brown in color, which often look like small shrubs.
 Their size is small in Greece, usually does not exceed 20-30 cm.
 The algae have a huge variety of colors - besides brown algae there are also green, red, yellow, white etc. Their shapes also vary greatly because there are species like strip or small leaves, with fan or umbrellas, while others resemble jelly.
 In Greece, there are approximately 600 species of algae.
 Sea rocks covered with brown algae are an indication that the sea is crystal clear!
 But the important thing with algae is that they are very good indicators of water purity and are used by scientists as biomarkers to control the quality of the sea.
 This use of algae is based on the fact that there are some species found only in clear waters while in polluted seas disappear.
 On the contrary, there are some other species of algae that prefer polluted water.
 Generally, brown and relatively large algae grow in clean seas, such as Cystoseira species that look like small shrubs or trees and have a harsh texture.
 In Greece, these species are very common in small depths (0-1 meter) in clean seas, and if you see them on the rocks, you will know for sure that you are swimming in clear waters.

 Also the bad smell and the bubbles in the shallows is an indication that the sea probably is not clean.
-The next time you are on the beach be observant,to understand the ecological status of the sea you are in.
+The next time you are on the beach be observant,to understand the ecological status of the sea you are going to swim or fishing.